Patrick Kearon: Early life and biography

-LDS Church service
+Church service

-In the LDS Church, Kearon has been the president of the Bristol England Stake and an area seventy.
-Kearon delivered his first general conference address in October 2010 and spoke of being healed spiritually through the atonement of Jesus Christ.
+Prior to his call to full-time service, Kearon's service in the church included being president of the Bristol England Stake and area seventy.

 At the time of his call as a general authority, Kearon was living in Clevedon, which is a town in North Somerset, England.
-In 2011, he was appointed as an Assistant Executive Director of the church's Priesthood and Media Services departments.
-From August 2012 to August 2015, he served as a counselor in the presidency of the church's Europe Area, then becoming the area's president in August 2015.
+In 2011, he was appointed as an assistant executive director of the church's priesthood and media services departments.
+From August 2012 to August 2015, he served as a counselor in the presidency of the church's Europe Area, before becoming the area's president in August 2015.
 In May 2017, it was announced that Kearon would become a member of the Presidency of the Seventy on August 1, with responsibility for the church's North America Northwest and North America West areas.

-Kearon became a very vocal leader on the topic of religious freedom, stating "Religious freedom means nothing if you protect your own religious practice while neglecting the practice of others, especially those who might be less secure and able to defend themselves.
+Kearon has been vocal on the topic of religious freedom, stating that "religious freedom means nothing if you protect your own religious practice while neglecting the practice of others, especially those who might be less secure and able to defend themselves.
 It only works if you protect the rights of everyone."
-In 2016 he addressed European Commission officials at a European Union summit asking for assistance during the refugee crisis.
+In 2016, he addressed European Commission officials at a European Union summit asking for assistance during the refugee crisis.
 Kearon was quoted in a New York Times op-ed with regards to his work with refugees saying, “Their story is our story, not that many years ago.”
 While serving as president of the church's Europe Area, Kearon initiated programs to assist refugees in the area and also led out in the church working to support existing programs to help refugees..

-Since August 1, 2020, Kearon has been serving as Senior President of the Seventy, becoming the first individual born outside of the United States to serve in this capacity.
+A Latter-day Saint historian in Idaho talked about how previously it was controversial to donate to refugee programs in Idaho (which was attributed to a Fox News story), but a month after Kearon spoke on the subject there were five new refugee charities in Rexburg.

+On 1 August 2020, Kearon became the senior president of the Seventy.

-Kearon has spoken in the general conference on several occasions.
-In October 2010, he spoke on obedience, relating a story of how he was stung by a scorpion as a child after he disregarded his parents' instruction to wear shoes in the Arabian desert and elected to wear flip flops instead.
+Prior to his appointment to the Quorum of the Twelve, Kearon spoke three times in general conference.
+In the first, in October 2010, he spoke of being healed spiritually through the atonement of Jesus Christ.
+He related a story of how he was stung by a scorpion as a child after he disregarded his parents' instruction to wear shoes in the Arabian desert and elected to wear flip flops instead.
 In April 2016, he spoke of church members' efforts to help refugees.
 In April 2022, he spoke to those who have survived abuse, violence, or oppression.

+On 7 December 2023, he was called and ordained an apostle, then set apart as a member of the Quorum of the Twelve Apostles, filling a vacancy created by the death of M. Russell Ballard the prior month.